MUESdummy/Meta-Universal-Equality-Scale/README.md

 MUES is open for use, remix, and reinterpretation — but never dilution.
 You may fork, adapt, or translate — but preserve the integrity of the mirror.
-Truth > trend.
-Reflection > reach.
+Truth over trend.
+Reflection over reach.

 ### Quick‑Start for Hackers